OpenNMT/OpenNMT-py/README.md

 ## Data

-Use https://github.com/sinantie/NeuralAmr to generate the linearized and anonymized data
+Use https://github.com/sinantie/NeuralAmr to generate the linearized and anonymized data.

 ## Experiments